Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 2. Use Engaging Subject Lines

-Your sales email subject line is the most critical part of convincing your prospect to open your email.
-Crafting the perfect subject line can influence the recipient’s initial perception of the message, and ultimately determine if he or she will open it.
-Your email subject may even be the ice-breaker when you finally meet the prospect for negotiations.
+As mentioned earlier, your sales email subject line is the most critical part of convincing your prospect to open your email.
+Crafting the perfect subject line can influence the recipient’s initial perception of the message and ultimately determine if they will open it.

-Personalize your subject lines by including the recipient’s name to grab attention.
-Some examples of effective email subject lines include:
+Use the tips mentioned previously, but also try personalizing your subject lines by including the recipient’s name to grab their attention.

 3. Drop the Formality